minvws/nl-covid19-notification-app-ios/README.md

 ## OpenSSL

 Tihs project relies on OpenSSL to validate the KeySet signatures.
 OpenSSL binaries (v1.1.1d) are included and can be built using `make build_openssl`.
+By default the compiled binaries are part of the repo to reduce CI build times.
+Feel free to compile the binaries yourself.

 ## Disclaimer